-This Vatrushka Russian Pastry with Strawberries is similar to Russian Shaneshki (Шанежки), which are sweet buns smeared with tvorog cheese and baked together.
+This Vatrushka Russian Pastry with Strawberries is similar to Russian Shaneshki (Шанежки).
+These are which are sweet buns smeared with tvorog cheese and baked together.
 This recipe makes 2 giant Shaneshki style strawberry pastry pies, which can be sliced and served with tea.

 When the strawberries come out of the oven, they will look a bit dehydrated and dull.
 I brushed sugar syrup on the strawberries to help rehydrate them and give them a bit of a nicer shine for serving.
 To make the sugar syrup, take 1 tablespoon of sugar and 1 tablespoon of boiling water and mix until the sugar is dissolved and allow to cool before using.

 I’d like to say that this recipe freezes well (and I assume it does) but it never lasts that long at my house.
 Usually I will make one for company, and eat the second one the following day!
 One of my favorite desserts during strawberry season.
 Hard to explain, easy to make, Vatrushka style Russian sweet bread with strawberries.
 Bon Appetit! Приятного аппетита!

 - 1 cup milk lukewarm

 - 4 tablespoons melted butter - using 15ml measure

 - 2 teaspoons yeast - slightly less than a ¼ oz. bread machine yeast packet